christine-zhang1/cs180/proj5/index.md

         <p style="margin-top: 5px; font-size: 14px; font-weight: bold; color: #333;"> </p>
     </div>
 </div>

+We can see that as we increase the number of inference steps, the images become more realistic and detailed.
+For instance, we can see more details in the wrinkles between the man's eyebrows and in the UFOs in the background of the rocket ship image.
+All of the images seem faithful to the text prompts, but they just differ in the amount of fine detail that is present in the image, based on `num_inference_steps`.

 ## Part 1.1: Implementing the Forward Process
 We implemented the forward diffusion process in `forward(im, t)`, defined by